Details about statistical consultation

 This description has to be provided in the online application form.
 It is a necessary requirement for the consultation and, if the work is a dissertation, has to be discussed with the mentor.
 For PhD works, in particular for several coherent works, the mentor should be included in one of the first consultations.

 Larger projects, which are to be executed in several dissertations, must be registered for consultation as a single project.
 The consultation will then be provided for the entire investigation only and not for the analysis of partial aspects.

 The consultation, including the use of the computing infrastructure, is free of charge for purely scientific works.
-If the department contributes substantially to the work and the cooperation results in a publication, the consulting scientist should be included as a co-author.
-If this is the case, the work has to be submitted to the department in advance of its publication and/or submission.
+If the institute contributes substantially to the work and the cooperation results in a publication, the consulting scientist should be included as a co-author.
+If this is the case, the work has to be submitted to the institute in advance of its publication and/or submission.